facebookresearch/ParlAI/docs/source/tutorial_mutators.md

 ParlAI has 3 base classes for Mutators.
 Choosing the right base class is only about making bookkeeping easier.

-- `ExampleMutator` is used when you need to make changes to individual turns, and is no relationship between turns.
+- `MessageMutator` is used when you need to make changes to individual turns, and is no relationship between turns.
 - `EpisodeMutator` is when you want to make changes to whole conversations (episodes), but you want to keep the number of episodes fixed.